wayne-kirk-schmidt/sumologic-collector-management/README.md

 Use Case Usage
 ==============

-1. To list the collectors you have
+1. To list the collectors you can issue:

-   list_collector -a "<apikey>:<apistrng>" -t collectors -s jp
+   list_collector -a APIKEY:APISTRING -s jp

-2. To create a hosted list the collectors you have
+2. To create a hosted collector you can issue:

+   create_collector -a APIKEY:APISTRING -s jp -n "sample-name-1"

+NOTE: ths returns the ID of the created collector -- COLLECTORID

+3. To create a web endpoint source for a given collector you can issue:

+  create_source -a APIKEY:APISTRING -s jp -n "sample-source-2" -i COLLECTORID

+NOTE: ths returns the ID of the created sourrce-- SOURCEID

+4. To clone a given collector to a new collector name you can issue:

+   clone_collector -a APIKEY:APISTRING -s jp -n "sample-name-444" -i COLLECTORID -d

+5. To delete a specific collector you can issue:

-   list_collector -a "<apikey>:<apistrng>" -t collectors -s jp
+   delete_collector -a APIKEY:APISTRING -s jp -i COLLECTORID

+NOTE: this creates a backup file of the collector in /tmp

 To Do List:
 ===========

+* extend to more Sumo Logic iAPI objects

-* extend to more Sumo Logic Items
+* extend to more Sumo Logic API actons

-* have list_collector become list_items for all Suo Logic Items

 License
 =======